DanielCyubahiro/ai-price-suggestion/README.md

 * `public/`: Static assets.
 * Configuration Files: `next.config.ts`, `tailwind.config.ts`, `postcss.config.mjs`, `tsconfig.json`, `components.json`, `eslint.config.mjs`, `package.json`.

-## Future Improvements
+## 🌱 Future Improvements

-* **Image Uploads for Listings**: Implement functionality for users to upload images for their items.
+* **Image Uploads for Listings** 🖼️: Implement functionality for users to upload images for their items.
 This would likely involve integrating a cloud storage solution (e.g., Cloudinary, AWS S3).
-* **Enhanced AI Price Suggestion**:
+* **Enhanced AI Price Suggestion** 🧠:
     * Allow the AI to consider image data for more accurate pricing.
     * Provide more detailed feedback on why a certain price was suggested (e.g., based on specific market comparables).
     * Fine-tune the AI model further with more specific data on Moroccan luxury items if available.
-* **Browse and Search Listings**: Develop features for users to browse, filter, and search existing listings.
+* **Browse and Search Listings** 🔍: Develop features for users to browse, filter, and search existing listings.
-* **Detailed Listing Pages**: Individual pages for each listing with more detailed information and images.
+* **Detailed Listing Pages** 📖: Individual pages for each listing with more detailed information and images.
-* **Internationalization (i18n)**: Support for multiple languages, especially French and Arabic, given the Moroccan focus.
+* **Internationalization (i18n)** 🌍: Support for multiple languages, especially French and Arabic, given the Moroccan focus.
-* **More Authentication Providers**: Add other OAuth providers or email/password authentication.
+* **More Authentication Providers** 🔑: Add other OAuth providers or email/password authentication.